 - existence of a valid consent agreement between the applicant and the owner of the previously registered mark

 The six factors listed above are actually a condensed list of the ones that are most commonly relevant in the examination of new applications.
 The DuPont case actually set forth a total of thirteen factors.
-Though the other factors omitted from the condensed list above rarely come up except for certain contentious cancellation or opposition proceedings where an opposing party is involved, and even then are still rarely significant.
+Though the other factors omitted from the condensed list above rarely come up except for certain contentious cancellation or opposition proceedings where an opposing party is involved, and even then may not be as significant as other factors.

 The weight given to any of these individual factors can vary.
 There is no precise mathematical formula for how they are applied to reach a conclusion.
 Though the comparison always involves the specific mark and the specific goods or services identified in the application or registration in question.
 Actual uses of the mark in the marketplace that are not identified in the application or registration at hand are generally irrelevant—the USPTO only decides what can or cannot be registered.
 Questions about infringement are dealt with by courts instead.